 During the Vietnam War, there was this entire Secret War going on in Laos that I learned about while I visited what is one of the world’s most beautiful – and unfortunately, most heavily bombed – countries.
-It got me thinking about what it means to travel as an American, especially at this political moment just weeks before Trump’s inauguration, to places like Laos, where they are still dealing with the legacy of destruction with millions of unexploded bombs littering the countryside.
+It got me thinking about what it means to travel as an American to places like Laos, where they are still dealing with the legacy of destruction with millions of unexploded bombs littering the countryside.
+Especially at this fraught political moment, just weeks before Trump’s inauguration.

 What do travellers talk about when they talk about Laos?
 The most commonly used adjective must be “untouched.”
 It always seems to be described as one of the last pristine, unspoilt places in Asia, maybe even the world.
 For those who feel that Cambodia was better 15 years ago, and Thailand was at its peak three or four decades ago, there’s still Laos.

-When people talk about someplace being untouched, there is both a sense of urgency and seduction to it – the time to go is now, because a place this special like this surely won’t stay untouched for long.
+When people talk about someplace being untouched, there is both a sense of urgency and seduction to it.
+The time to go is now, because a place this special surely won’t stay untouched for long.

 These images I had of Laos as a pristine, untouched paradise coexist with another reality, as today, Laos has the unfortunate distinction of being the most heavily bombed country in history.
 Large swaths of the country are still littered with millions of bombs dropped during the Secret War waged some 50 years ago.